 - Communities in this region experience air quality episodes due to elevated particulate concentrations at various times throughout the year.
 Particulate matter is a concern for human health and from an aesthetic point of view.
 Burns Lake has an air quality monitoring station that provides an Air Quality Health Index (AQHI), hourly air quality readings, and related health messages.
-The AQHI reports on the health risks posed by a mixture of pollutants, including particulate matter (PM{2.5}5), ground-level ozone (O3), and nitrogen dioxide (NO2).
-(BC A. Q., 2021) These readings illustrate the level of health risks with a number and advice on minimizing health risks from air pollutants. - The most significant air pollutant in the Bulkley Valley Lakes District (BVLD) is fine particulate matter, PM{2.5}, from open burning, industrial sources, wood burning appliances, backyard burning, transportation road dust and vehicle emissions.
+The AQHI reports on the health risks posed by a mixture of pollutants, including particulate matter (PM{2.5}5), groundlevel ozone (O3), and nitrogen dioxide (NO2).
+(BC A. Q., 2021) These readings illustrate the level of health risks with a number and advice on minimizing health risks from air pollutants. - The most significant air pollutant in the Bulkley Valley Lakes District (BVLD), including Electoral Area 'E' is fine particulate matter, PM{2.5}, from open burning, industrial sources, wood burning appliances, backyard burning, transportation road dust and vehicle emissions.
 A study conducted by Elliot and Copes (2011) has estimated that between 16 to 74 deaths each year are attributable to fine particulate matter concentrations in Northern and Interior Health Regions alone.
 (Zirnhelt, June 21, 2021) - In Canada, wildfires can significantly increase air pollution levels of fine particulate matter (PM{2.5}) posing the greatest human health risk (Canada H., 2021). - Elevated PM{2.5} typically occur in the autumn and winter months when dispersion is poor and many different emission sources (industry, space heating, open burning) are active.
-(Zirnhelt, June 21, 2021)
+(Zirnhelt, June 21, 2021) - BC Ambulance on the Southside was monitoring COPD patient's lung conditions just last year, 2021, during the Chief Loui Fire. - > Air quality from Smoke is a big concern.